raspberrypilearning/lamp-web-server-with-wordpress/README.md

 ### Install Apache

-First install the `apache2` package by typing the following command in to the Terminal:
+First install the `apache2` package by typing the following command into the terminal:

 ```
 sudo apt-get install apache2 -y